 Types of Nerve Injuries

 There are four types of nerve injuries.
 They can all occur simultaneously and share the same symptoms of lost tactile feeling and paralysis, no matter which type of nerve injury occurs.
-The level of severity is the major factor that determines what treatment options are chosen and how well an infant recovers from the injury.
+The level of severity is the major factor that determines what treatment options are and how well an infant recovers from the injury.

 The most common types of nerve injury can be classified as the following: